5 Secrets for Finding Joy in Life

 If you’ve been around my website or Instagram for a while, then you know one of my favorite tag-lines and words that I use to describe myself is a ‘climate optimist.’

 Being a climate optimist is all about finding joy in life.
-Even when things look bleak, it’s believing that together we can turn things around!
+Even when things appear bleak, it is believing that by working together, we can turn things around and experience authentic happiness!

 On my instagram, @going.zero.waste, I run a series where I round up positive environmental news stories each week.